 - “Objection.
 The question is vague and ambiguous.”

 On direct examination, attorneys cannot ask a question that suggests the answer.
 (In contrast, during cross examination, all questions should be leading questions.)

-For example: Ms. George, you immediately befriended the new student, didn’t you?
+For example: Ms. Capulet, you met Mr. Montague at the masquerade ball, didn’t you?

 The way this question is phrased, suggests that the correct answer is “yes.”
 When an attorney is examining their own witness, they cannot suggest to them the answer to the question.